 Simultaneously, StemRad tested the vest outside Earth's protective shields during NASA's Artemis I mission in late 2022.
 The test subjects?
 Two manikins, or "phantoms," designed to mimic human anatomy.
-One, named Zohar, was outfitted with the AstroRad vest.
-The other, Helga, flew without it.
-Both manikins were equipped with thousands of radiation detectors to measure the levels of radiation exposure during their trip through Van Allen Belts and around the Moon.
+One, named Zohar, has transformed these bags into hexagonal pieces that snap together to form the shielding components for the vest.
+"We're going to try to convert plastic waste into a recycled protective vest and solve two problems with this one solution," Savin explained.